uclaacm/hackschool-openai/README.md

   return;
 }
 ```
-For reference, the response object looks like this (the urls are images):
+For reference, the response object looks like this (the URLs are images):

 ```js
 {